-Joe Rogan Discusses UFC 209 Without Nick And Nate Diaz As A Lost Opportunity
+Joe Rogan Says ‘UFC 209’ Without Nick And Nate Diaz Is A Lost Opportunity

 A post shared by Conor McGregor Official (@thenotoriousmma) on

-Nate Diaz has suggested that he is waiting for the trilogy fight with Conor McGregor and the Irish Lightweight champion has insisted it will happen eventually.
-However, the rubber match will take place in Nate Diaz natural weight class at lightweight.
+Nate Diaz has suggested that he is waiting for the trilogy fight with Conor McGregor, and the Irish Lightweight champion has insisted it will happen eventually.
+However, the rubber match will take place in Nate Diaz’s natural weight class at lightweight.

-Both Conor McGregor and Dana White has insisted Nate Diaz was around 200 pounds in the second fight.
-However, this claim has been mocked by MMA analyst as many predict that the Stockton native was not up to 180 pounds due to his body composition during the fight.
+Both Conor McGregor and Dana White have insisted Nate Diaz was around 200 pounds in the second fight.
+However, this claim has been mocked by the MMA analyst, as many predict that the Stockton native was not up to 180 pounds due to his body composition during the fight.

-UFC 209 will take place March 4th in Las Vegas Nevada.
-Current welterweight champion Tyron Woodley and five-time kickboxing world champion Stephen Thompson has both insisted they won they first fight that ended in a majority draw.
+UFC 209 will take place March 4 in Las Vegas, Nevada.
+Current welterweight champion Tyron Woodley and five-time kickboxing world champion Stephen Thompson has both insisted they won the first fight that ended in a majority draw.

-Wonderboy told BJPenn.com that he has packed on some muscle for the rematch:
+Wonderboy told BJPenn.com that he has packed on some muscle for the rematch.

 “Last time I was walking around at about 182 (pounds).
 I’m up to 190 (pounds) and I’m trying to stay about right there.
 I am not trying to get over that.
 It is still a dramatic cut.
 But, I have done it before.
 I have done it in the past.
 So I know I can do it.
 I am feeling stronger and I am feeling faster than ever man.”

 Woodley dominated Thompson in the wrestling department and managed to almost finish the kickboxer in the first round.
-Thompson however, had some success striking on the feet and hurt the current champion a couple of times.
+Thompson, however, had some success striking on the feet and hurt the current champion a couple of times.

-Khabib Nurmagomedov, who is riding a 24 fight win streak, will take on Tony Ferguson in the co-main event.
-Ferguson’s last lost was to Michael Johnson, who Khabib defeated in his last fight.
+Khabib Nurmagomedov, who is riding a 24-fight win streak, will take on Tony Ferguson in the co-main event.
+Ferguson’s last loss was to Michael Johnson, who Khabib defeated in his last fight.
 Tony Ferguson is coming off a win against former champion Rafael Dos Anjos and retired him from the weight division.

 Styles makes fights.
 Who do you have at UFC 209?
+Leave your thoughts in the comment section below.

 [Featured Image by Ethan Miller/Getty Images]